httpJunkie/react-from-scratch/readme.md

 To get more information on the `html-webpack-plugin` you can visit [webpack.js.org](https://webpack.js.org/plugins/html-webpack-plugin/) and [using html-webpack-plugin to generate index.html](https://medium.com/a-beginners-guide-for-webpack-2/index-html-using-html-webpack-plugin-85eabdb73474).

-We have updated this project to use Webpack 5 and if you want more information on Webpack 5 you can check out Ryan H Lewis's video on [Top 5 Changes in Webpack 5](https://www.youtube.com/watch?v=X1nxTjVDYdQ).

 ### Create Build/Start Scripts to Run Webpack & Dev-server

 We need to add a `build` and `start` command to our `package.json` in place of the existing test script: